ATXtoday City Guide Play Banner

 Photo by @eriwinter

-This well-known mural begs the question, “Hi, How Are You,” and shares a name with one of Daniel’s albums.
+This well-known mural begs the question, “Hi, How Are You,” and shares a name with one of Johnston’s albums.
 The mural has been standing since 1993, despite many changes to the building’s owner.
+Actually, this mural is so beloved, it was preserved despite the building it was painted on being torn down.

 Want to see these murals up close and personal?
 Take the Downtown Austin Alliance’s self-guided mural biking tour.